Hockenhull

 Hockenhull is a former civil parish, now in the parish of Tarvin, in the borough of Cheshire West and Chester and ceremonial county of Cheshire in England.
 In 2001 it had a population of 19.
 Hockenhull was formerly a township, in 1866 Hockenhull became a civil parish, on 1 April 2015 the parish was abolished and merged with Tarvin.

-The parish contained one listed building, Hockenhull Hall, which is designed by English Heritage at Grade II*.
+The parish contained one listed building, Hockenhull Hall, which is designated by English Heritage at Grade II*.
 This grade is the middle of the three gradings given to listed buildings and is applied to "particularly important buildings of more than special interest".